kmeganiz/OrderSummary/README.md

 ### Continued development

 I still see that between the image and the card there is a thin white line before the shadow there.
-Anyone can help me how to remove that?
+Anyone can help me how to remove that? :pleading_face:

 ### Useful resources